 Nazareth’s Ag Lenders are Tim Farris, Marcus Brockman and Mark McLarty.

-Post’s Ag Lenders are Keith Williams and Charles Hardin.
+Post’s Ag Lenders are Kurt Coor, Charles Hardin, and Clay Miller.

 Slaton’s Ag Lenders are Blake Boyd and Josh Gandy.

 Shallowater’s Ag Lenders are Anthony Foerster and Jake Mahan.

 Ag businesses and industries include dairies, cattle feed yards, grain storage and handling, seed crop production, equipment sales, irrigation, fuel sales, ginning and cotton storage and handling, animal feed, animal health and care, transportation, and much more.

 Crops or products produced: corn, cotton, sorghum, beef, pork, eggs, milk, peanuts, wheat, sunflowers, wine grapes, vegetables, sesame, watermelons, peaches, pecans, and much more.